AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: The proposed method

-The key difference compared with Alg.\ref{alg:propagation} is that the propagation path is no longer given before the message propagation.
-Instead, it is adaptively adjusted based on the entity representations and is updated in each propagation step.
-In addition, the hidden representations for the sampled entities go through the straight-through estimator to estimator gradient for the sampling parameters.
+The key difference compared with existing GNN-based KG reasoning methods is that the propagation path in Algorithm~\ref{alg:incremental} is no longer given and fixed before the message propagation.
+Instead, it is adaptively adjusted based on the entity representations and is dynamically updated in each propagation step.
+In addition, Algorithm~\ref{alg:incremental} also enjoys higher efficiency than the full propagation and progressive propagation methods, since only a small portion of entities are involved, while the extra computation cost for sampling is relatively low.
+Compared with constrained propagation methods, which needs to propagate in the answer-specific propagation paths for multiple times, the potential target answer entities are directly scored in the final propagation step in a single forward pass.

-Alg.\ref{alg:incremental} has several advantages.
-First, the number of involved entities is linearly bounded by the propagation depth $L$, i.e., $\texttt{IE}(\hat{\mathcal G}^L)\! \leq \!
-L\! \cdot \!
-K$, and $K\ll |\mathcal V|$.
-Second, the promising target is preserved to guarantee a larger $\texttt{ToC}(\hat{\mathcal G}^L)$.
-Third, with the optimization problem in Eq.\eqref{eq:opt_objective_samp}, the sampling parameters learn to filter out irrelevant entities such that the propagation path can go deeper.
-Finally, it also enjoys good efficiency since only a small portion of entities are involved and the extra computation cost for sampling is low.
-All the potential answer entities can be scored in a single forward pass, rather than propagating in the answer-specific propagation paths for multiple times like GraIL~\cite{teru2019inductive}.